-The electrical resistivity of the unirradiated W material was found to be $(5.65\pm0.03)~\mu\Omega\cdot cm$.
-In the literature the reported resistivity value of high purity (99.99% or higher) W at 20 °C is $5.28~\mu\Omega\cdot cm$ for polycrystalline samples [66, 67].
-The difference of $0.37~\mu\Omega\cdot cm$ between the resistivity of the W material used in the current study and the value reported in the literature is due to the dislocations induced by the cold-rolling process as it will be discussed below.
+The electrical resistivity of the unirradiated W material was found to be $(6.50\pm0.04) \ \mu\Omega \cdot cm$.
+In the literature the reported resistivity value of high purity (99.99% or higher) W at 20 °C is $5.28 \ \mu\Omega \cdot cm$ for polycrystalline samples [56, 57].
+The difference of $1.22 \ \mu\Omega \cdot cm$ between the resistivity of the W material used in the current study and the value reported in the literature is due to the dislocation induced by the cold-rolling process.

 The resistivity of the irradiated samples was found higher than that of the unirradiated reflecting the additional electron scattering from the irradiation induced defects and transmutation products.
-By subtracting the resistivity of the unirradiated sample from that of the samples irradiated at the various temperatures, the Radiation Induced Resistivity, RIR, is derived.
+By subtracting the resistivity of the unirradiated sample from that of the samples irradiated at the various temperatures, the Radiation Induced Resistivity (RIR) is derived.
 With this subtraction the electrical resistivity arising from the scattering of conduction electrons from phonons and also scattering arising from dislocations or other defects produced during the fabrication process of the material have been removed.
 Therefore, the result of this subtraction refers to the resistivity increase caused by the irradiation, i.e. from additional defects such as voids, dislocations and transmutation products.

-The variation of RIR with the irradiation temperature is depicted in Fig. 8.
-The statistical error from the voltage - current measurements are of the order of $10^{-3}~\mu\Omega$.cm or smaller.
-The mean value and the experimental errors in Fig. 8, which are of the order of $10^{-2}~\mu\Omega$.cm, are calculated from the variation of the resistivity for different in-plane orientations of the collinear 4-point probe.
-The RIR for irradiation at 600 °C has the largest value compared to all the other values measured for the irradiation temperatures 800 to 1200 °C. The increase of the irradiation temperature from 600 to 800 °C causes a decrease of RIR of about 27%.
-At higher irradiation temperatures RIR remains almost constant.
+The variation of RIR with the irradiation temperature is depicted in Fig. 7.
+The statistical error from the voltage - current measurements are of the order of $10^{-3} \mu\Omega$.cm or smaller.
+The mean value and the experimental errors in Fig. 7, which are of the order of $10^{-2} \mu\Omega$.cm, are calculated from the variation of the resistivity for different in-plane orientations of the collinear 4-point probe.
+The RIR for irradiation at 600 °C is the highest compared to all the other values measured for the irradiation temperatures 800 - 1200 °C. The increase of the irradiation temperature from 600 to 800 °C causes a decrease of RIR of about 30%.
+On the contrary, RIR exhibits a small increase of about 8.5% as the irradiation temperature increases from 800 to 1200 °C.